When can you be tested for STIs?

 These two terms are often confused.

 The incubation period, on the other hand, indicates how long after infection symptoms will appear.
-If you have symptoms, it is still important to keep the window phase in mind.
-Testing before the window phase is over can yield a false-negative result.
-It is therefore important to wait to until the window period is over before testing to avoid unnecessary testing.
+If you have symptoms, it is still important to keep the window period in mind.
+Testing before the window period is over can yield a false-negative result.
+If you aren’t experiencing symptoms, it’s advised to wait until the window period is over before testing to avoid unnecessary testing.
+Are you experiencing potential STI symptoms?
+Then visit your doctor or a sexual health clinic for further advice.

 Below you can see an overview of the window periods per STI.
 The relevant window period per STI is based on the NHG guidelines, which are adhered to by our laboratory.
 After the window period has passed, the STI can be reliably detected by the laboratory.